Board of Trustees

 SALLY JOHNSON BMus(Hons) PPRNCM, singing

-Claire teaches singing, flute and music theory at Hull Collegiate School, Scarborough College, and for the Yorkshire Music Education Service.
+Claire teaches singing, flute and music theory at Hull Collegiate School, Scarborough College, and privately.
 She is proud to have gained distinction levels in Associated Board examinations with singing pupils at every grade, and has former pupils who have since gone on to study at The Italia Conti Academy of Theatre Arts, Tech Music School London, and Cambridge University with a choral scholarship.

 MARISA DAVIS GRNCM PGCE, piano